-We all have our own personal options on wetsuits.
+We all have our own personal options for wetsuits.
 We all know how awkward a wetsuit can be to put on and it can be as challenging to take off after the dive.
 Whether we love them or hate them but do we have to wear a wetsuit when scuba diving?

 You don’t necessarily have to wear a wetsuit if you go scuba diving but the wetsuit protects you from bites, scrapes, chafing, and so on while underwater.
 It also helps your buoyancy as well as helps to keep you warm.
 Plus the thicker the suit the warmer it keeps you.